Research to promote? Read on to learn about the resources available to you, and the offices at BU that work to help faculty amplify their reach.

 Whether you’re new to working with the media or a seasoned pro, the Public Relations team can help prepare you for print and broadcast interviews.
 They offer individual or small-group training sessions, which can be conducted in person, by phone, or at the University’s broadcast studio.
 Visit Public Relations for more information or contact them either by phone, 617-353-2240, or email, email@example.com.

 Information Services & Technology provides a variety of website services for the BU community so you can get the right setup for your needs.
-Visit IS&T for details on setting up and maintaining sites at BU.
+Visit our website page to learn more about creating a web presence for your research portfolio or a specific project.

 To make sure your story gets to the right audiences, it’s often best to start with your school or college communications person or team.
 BU communicators work to share content among schools and colleges, BU Today, The Brink, alumni publications, and other channels, so your story reaches the right people